Xomega-Net/Xomega.Docs/docs/generators/docs/service-model.md

 For each service operation defined in the model, the generated design document lists its input and output structures with detailed descriptions of each parameter, all grouped by module and service (object).

-In addition to the explicit documentation provided in the model for the service, operation and each parameter under their `doc` elements respectively, the generator also uses information from the parameter's type, required attributes, corresponding object field, as well as allowed values from static enumerations defined in the model, to create comprehensive documentation on each parameter.
+In addition to the explicit documentation provided in the model for the service, operation, and each parameter under their `doc` elements respectively, the generator also uses information from the parameter's type, required attributes, corresponding object field, as well as allowed values from static enumerations defined in the model, to create comprehensive documentation on each parameter.

 The following example illustrates the structure of the `doc` element for different model elements.
-It contains a `summary` tag, which briefly describes the parameter, structure, operation or the service, and can also be output in the comments of generated code, followed by any additional free text documentation on those.
+It contains a `summary` tag, which briefly describes the parameter, structure, operation, or service, and can also be output in the comments of generated code, followed by any additional free text documentation on those.

 ```xml
 <objects>